 American Expat College Savings and 529 Plans

-Thun Financial Advisors, Copyright © 2017
+Thun Financial Advisors, Copyright © 2019

 529 Savings Plans

-Contributions to these 529 savings programs are not tax deductible.
-Instead, the earnings on the investments accumulate tax-free until the college costs are paid from the funds.
-Distributions from qualified tuition programs are U.S. tax-free if the funds are used to pay for qualified higher education expenses.
-These expenses broadly include tuition, room and board, textbooks, and computers.
+Contributions to these 529 savings programs are not tax deductible and therefore are made with after-tax money.
+Instead, the earnings on the investments accumulate tax-free until the educational costs are paid from the funds.
+Contributions can be made by parents, grandparents, other relatives, and even friends.

-If funds are withdrawn from the plan to use at a non-eligible institution, or for non-eligible expenses, investors must pay income tax and a 10% penalty on any earnings withdrawn.
+If funds are withdrawn from the plan to use at a non-eligible institution, or for non-eligible expenses, the distribution will be subject to income tax and a 10 percent penalty.

 If an individual expat is not subject to state taxes, then the state tax benefits which usually create an incentive to use the home state plan are not relevant.
 This allows American expats to choose a 529 plan solely on the basis of investment merit.
-Therefore, Thun Research recommends using one of the better 529 savings plans such as Ohio’s or Utah’s.
+Therefore, Thun recommends using one of the better 529 savings plans such as Ohio’s or Utah’s.

 Coverdell education savings accounts

-Maximizing Investment Returns with College Savings Accounts
+Maximizing Investment Returns Through College Savings Accounts

 American expat parents are encouraged to start saving early for college expenses.
 In the context of a larger investment portfolio, it may make sense to place the more aggressive portion into a 529 savings plan.
-When these appreciated assets are taken out of 529 plan or Coverdell ESA account to pay for college expenses, there will be no capital gains tax.
-Investors maximize tax deferral and the benefit of the tax-free withdrawals by using these special accounts.
+When these appreciated assets are taken out of a 529 plan or Coverdell ESA account to pay for college expenses, there will be no capital gains tax.
+Investors maximize tax deferral and the benefit of tax-free withdrawals by using these special accounts.